SCLW/Fundamentals_of_Sound/README.md

 |Fachspezifische Theorie der Medienkunst                       |X |   |((X))|   |X  |   |X  |   |   |
 |ECTS                                                          |2 |2-4|2-4|1  |1-2|1-2|2-4|1-2|(1)|

-*X mandatory for a course certificate.<br>
+*X: Mandatory for a course certificate.<br>
-(X) one or more options are required to fulfill the requirements for a course certificate.
+(X): One or more options are required to fulfill the requirements for a course certificate.
 Please discuss options with the instructor.<br>
-((X)) If an in-class test is offered at the end of the semester instead of a term paper and a presentation (depends on course design).<br>
+((X)): If an in-class test is offered at the end of the semester instead of a term paper and a presentation (depends on course design).<br>
 If you require more information, please contact your instructor.<br>*

 The format for an essay "Basisleistungsschein" and "Leistungsschein" for KIT students or exchange students is about 1200 words or around 5 pages.<br>